ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 - One internal, 1 TiB, HDD drive, linked to a SATA 2 port .
 - One external, 2 TiB, HDD drive, linked to a USB 3 port.

-Also, remember that...
+Also, keep in mind that:

-- Proxmox VE 7.0 is installed in the SSD drive, but only using 50 GiB of its storage space.
+- The Proxmox VE system is installed in the SSD drive, but only using 50 GiB of its storage space.
 - The filesystem is `ext4`.

 ## Initial filesystem configuration (**web console**)